An Introduction to Objectives and Key Results (OKRs)

 Traditional long-range planning and strategy whether for your business or the former Soviet Union, tends to be highly brittle, relying on several critical assumptions:

-1. The environment is knowable
+1. The problem space is well-understood

 2. Every step and dependency can be mapped out in detail in advance